Skip to content

 A vague ask

-"Hey, is it okay if I do a 360 feedback cycle?
-I know it's extra work, but I think it could be helpful..."
+"Hey, is it okay if I try some coaching thing?
+I know it might cost something, but I think it could be helpful..."

 A clear pitch